2026 Guide to Small Business Healthcare Plans

 Step Four: Talk to Your Personal Advisor About Small Group Insurance

 In addition, it’s possible to build different combinations of these benefits for added convenience.
-For example, pairing a health-sharing plan with an employee’s HSA is a great way to offer balanced coverage without spending too much.
+For example, pairing a health-sharing plan with an employee’s HSA is a great way to offer balanced SMB healthcare coverage without spending too much.

 U